How someone in Spain can get documents legalised, witnessed or certified, take an oath of British citizenship and obtain informative notes.

 You can’t convert a civil partnership into marriage in Spain.
 You need to contact a UK registrar and make an appointment to convert your civil partnership into marriage.

 From 1 April 2015, British Consulates in Spain no longer issue the “Informative Note: Explanation of the Marriage Banns”.
-If your local civil registry still asks for information on the marriage banns, print out the.
+If your local civil registry still asks for information on the marriage banns, print out theand show it to them.

 British Consulates in Spain no longer issue the Consular Letter: Transfer of address for importation of vehicles/household goods/change of registration plates (also known as the Baja Consular).